Algorithmic enumeration of ideal classes for quaternion orders

 The graphs $G(\frakp)$ are known in many cases to be \emph{Ramanujan graphs}, graphs whose eigenvalues other than $\pm k$ have absolute value at most $2\sqrt{k-1}$, and are therefore a type of \emph{expander graphs}.
-In the simplest case where $F=\Q$ and $S=\{p\}$, they were studied by Lubotzky, Phillips, and Sarnak \cite{LPS} and Margulis \cite{Margulis}: the nontrivial spectrum of $G(p)$ can be identified with the spectrum of the Hecke operators acting on the space of cusp forms of weight 2 on $\Gamma_0(p)$, and the eigenvalue bound then follows from the Ramanujan-Petersson conjecture, a consequence of the Eichler-Shimura isomorphism and Deligne's proof of the Weil conjectures.
+In the simplest case where $F=\Q$ and $S=\{p\}$, they were first studied by Ihara, then studied in specific detail by Lubotzky, Phillips, and Sarnak \cite{LPS} and Margulis \cite{Margulis}: the nontrivial spectrum of $G(p)$ can be identified with the spectrum of the Hecke operators acting on the space of cusp forms of weight 2 on $\Gamma_0(p)$, and the eigenvalue bound then follows from the Ramanujan-Petersson conjecture, a consequence of the Eichler-Shimura isomorphism and Deligne's proof of the Weil conjectures (though strictly speaking, one only needs the result in weight $2$, so could be derived from earlier results of Eichler, Igusa, Weil, and Shimura).
 Charles, Goren, and Lauter \cite{CGL} have shown that the same is true for graphs $G(\frakl)$ under the following set of hypotheses: $F$ is a totally real field of narrow class number one, $B \cong B_p \otimes_\Q F$ where $B_p$ is the quaternion algebra of discriminant $p$ over $\Q$ and $p$ is unramified in $F$, and $\frakl$ is a prime ideal of $\Z_F$ coprime to $p$.
 We note that there are further constructions due to Jordan and Livn\'e \cite{JL}.